 Debe has served as Executive Director of the dRC since 2005, after serving in other staff positions.
 She is a member of several local professional and community organizations.
 She has two children (one who is living independently with a disability) and two grandchildren.

 I have been involved in the disability arena since 1991 beginning in California where I worked with the newly formed CHALLENGED Family Resource Center.
 I chartered two chapters of the Autism Society in two different states, was secretary of the Illinois state Autism Society, and am a 1995 graduate of Partners in Policy-making in Illinois.
 I am the mother of a young man on the autism spectrum and have advocated for services for him in several states across the U.S. as my family moved due to my husband’s military service.
-I have a degree In English/Communications from Auburn University in Montgomery, AL. I worked previously as a Youth Services and Transition Coordinator at the dRC and am now the Program Coordinator and Deputy Director.
+I have a degree In English/Communications from Auburn University in Montgomery, AL. I worked previously as a Youth Services and Transition Coordinator at the dRC.

-I have worked at the disAbility Resource Center for 15 years and have been a Long-Term Care Medicaid Specialist for 13.
+I have worked at the disAbility Resource Center since 2005 and am a Long-Term Care Medicaid Specialist.
 Being a Medicaid Waiver Specialist, I help people with their long-term care needs to include Medicaid waivers and services that help individuals stay in their homes.
 I do trainings in the community on the waivers and other independent living issues.
 I am also a Certified Senior Fitness Specialist and provide training, health and nutrition classes weekly to individuals across the disability spectrum.
 In addition, I oversee a home modifications program for veterans and various other projects.

 I have always had a heart for the elderly and for community supports for those in need.
 When I moved from Okinawa, Japan, to Fredericksburg with my husband in 2006, I contacted the disAbility Resource Center to volunteer with the dRC’s Deaf and Hard of Hearing department.
 I had learned sign language in Japan and hoped I could be of help.
 After a year of volunteering, I came on board as dRC staff working as an administrative assistant to the dRC’s Medicaid facilitators and then became a facilitator.
 My work at the dRC and the people I visit have intensified my belief in the importance of community supports for people with disabilities and seniors.
 In addition to working at the dRC, I volunteer on the weekends providing hand care and companionship to individuals in assisted living facilities.

 I am originally from Washington DC, and now live in Orange County, Virginia.
 I am a mother of four, three of which have autism.
-I have a background in law enforcement, am a member of my local SEAC, and am an IFSP Regional council member for the Department of Behavioral Health and Developmental Services.
-I am a dedicated advocate for inclusion and positive change for the disability community.Through my experience advocating for my children and my community, I have gained knowledge and education in the areas of special education, disability services, community services, self-advocacy, and independent living.
+I have a background in law enforcement, and I am a dedicated advocate for inclusion and positive change for the disability community.Through my experience advocating for my children and my community, I have gained knowledge and education in the areas of special education, disability services, community services, self-advocacy, and independent living.
 I continue to educate myself and am currently pursuing a degree in Public Health.
-My desire to share my vast experiences, to support individuals, parents and children living with disabilities brought me to the disAbility Resource Center.
-I am both living and working in my passion of helping individuals and their families living with disabilities.
+My desire to share my experiences, to support individuals, parents and children living with disabilities brought me to the disAbility Resource Center.

 I began working at the disAbility Resource Center in 2001 and received my Paraprofessional Counselor Certification in 1999.
 As a person with a disability, I found it to be the perfect position, allowing me to go through the journey of exploration with people who have found themselves lost because of a disability.
 I personally know the confusion and fear that comes with the new reality of disability.
 Helping people to learn new ways to do old things through counseling, advocacy and information is my passion.